The alpine gardens adjoin Belvedere’s, but couldn’t be further away in terms of look and feel.

 Tickets & visitor information

-The alpine gardens are actually managed by the federal parks and gardens department, so Belvedere tickets and passes don’t apply here.
+The federal parks and gardens department manage the alpine gardens, so Belvedere tickets and passes don’t apply here.
 An adult ticket cost €4 at the time of writing.

 Unlike Belvedere, the gardens do not open year round, but usually from late March to early August (daily, 10 am to 4 pm).
 During that time they also have a handful of plants for sale.

 Just follow the directions for Upper Belvedere.
 To enter the gardens, go to the southern gates of Belvedere and walk east for a few metres – you can’t miss it.